Job Opportunities

 Eligibility

-• The program is open to undergraduate students receiving a Bachelor’s degree in May/June of the applying year/Winter graduates of the prior year with a Bachelor’s degree.
+• The fellowship is open to undergraduate students completing a bachelor’s degree in May or June of the application year, as well as recent winter graduates from the prior year.

-• Applicant must be a resident of New York State and a permanent resident of the United States.
+• Applicants must be residents of New York State and permanent residents of the United States.

 Application Materials and Deadline

-• Cover letter – include a narrative on your ethnic, racial, cultural, familial, economic and/or other biographical factors as they have impacted your life and accomplishments
+• Cover letter – Describe how your ethnic, racial, cultural, familial, and/or economic background impacted your life and accomplishments and strengthened your ability to contribute, lead, and succeed

 • Resume